ITR Filing Deadline Missed?

 Section 115BAC of Income Tax Act: New Tax Regime Deductions Allowed

-What is Section 115BAC of the New Tax Regime?
+What is Section 115BAC of Income Tax Act?

 What are the Income Tax Slab Rates Under Section 115BAC?